lowrycito/handbook/pages/study-manual-general-handbook-5-general-and-area-leadership.md

   * Teach and testify of Jesus Christ and His gospel.

-  * Serve as members of general Church councils and committees as assigned (see 5.1.3).
+  * Serve as members of general Church councils and committees as assigned.

   * Fulfill assignments throughout the world to minister to members.